freshollie/hqhero/README.md

 Your quiz hero.
 A lightweight and responsive frontend for a quiz prediction robot.

+## Running

+`npm` is used to manage the dependencies of HQhero.

+`npm install` will install all dependencies

+### Commands

+- `npm start` to build the client and start the server in development mode
+- `npm run build-client` to build the client for distribution
+- `npm run build-server` to build the server for distribution
+- `node server-build/server.js` to run the built server and client

 ## Technicals

 HQhero uses Websockets to transmit the information quickly, easily, and efficiently.

-Requires a quiz processor to transmit answer predictions and other information about the game to the backend.
-The processor sends events to the hero on the backend, where he will then broadcast those events to all connected users.
+It requires a quiz processor to transmit answer predictions and other information about the game to the service.
+The processor sends events to hqhero, where it will then broadcast those events to all connected users.

 hqhero.com uses [herobrain](https://github.com/freshollie/herobrain) as a processor.